7 a.m. - sunset

 Campground/boat launch - 5585 Newanga Avenue, Santa Rosa

-Environmental Discovery Center/swimming lagoon/Lakeside Grill/boat rentals - 393 Violetti Road, Santa Rosa
+Swimming lagoon/boat rentals/Environmental Discovery Center - 393 Violetti Road, Santa Rosa

-Wheelchair-accessible trails, picnic sites, camping areas, and Environmental Discovery Center.
-Beach wheelchairs available upon request for the swimming lagoon.
+Wheelchair-accessible trails, picnic and camp sites, and Environmental Discovery Center.
+Beach wheelchairs available by request.

-Spring Lake has 200 picnic tables with barbecues throughout the park and five group picnic areas available for reservation at (707) 565-2041.
+Spring Lake has 200 picnic tables with barbecues and five group picnic areas available for reservation at (707) 565-2041.

-Fishing is a popular activity on Spring Lake.
-Large-mouth bass, sunfish and catfish can be caught year-round.
+Large-mouth bass, sunfish and catfish can be caught year-round at Spring Lake.
 A California fishing license is required for fishermen 16 and older.